lbc-team/ethers.js-docs/source/api-providers.rst

 .. _provider-ens:

-Ethereum Naming Service
+以太坊域名服务 ENS
 =======================

-The `Ethereum Naming Service`_ (ENS) allows easy to remember and use names to be assigned to Ethereum addresses.
+The `Ethereum Naming Service`_ (ENS：Ethereum Naming Service) allows easy to remember and use names to be assigned to Ethereum addresses.
 Any provider operation which takes an address may also take an ENS name.